 does not fulfil his/her financial obligations under Article 5 paragraph 2 within one month after receipt of the Notice.

-4. Against the expulsion by the Executive Committee in accordance with Article 5 paragraph 3 under g of these articles of association, the director is entitled to appeal in writing to the Board of Directors within one month upon receipt of the Notice.
-During the term of appeal and pending the appeal, the director is suspended.
+4. Against the expulsion by the Executive Committee in accordance with Article 5 paragraph 3 under g of these articles of association, the Director is entitled to appeal in writing to the Board of Directors within one month upon receipt of the Notice.
+During the term of appeal and pending the appeal, the Director is suspended.
 The Board of Directors will decide on such appeal by a simple majority of the votes cast at the first meeting of the Board of Directors following receipt of such appeal.

-5. If a director ceases to be a director in the course of a financial year, he will nevertheless be required to pay the full contribution for that year.
+5. If a Director ceases to be a Director in the course of a financial year, he will nevertheless be required to pay the full contribution for that year.

 Board of Directors; organisation and tasks.